elime920/ParcialYProyecto/Parcial3/poisson2D/README.md

-# Poisson PDE solver, subject to boundary conditions and source term
+# Poisson PDE solver, subject to Dirichlet boundary conditions

 The program written on the files contained here solves the Boundary Value Problem: